-Public notice is required if there are any restrictions to drinking, irrigation, swimming or fishing.
+Ms. Holling discussed the concern about no public notice being given.
+Public notice is required if there are any restrictions to drinking, irrigation, swimming, or fishing.
 The herbicides being used most of the time do not have any of those restrictions.
 Notice has been given to some recreational businesses as a courtesy, so they may adjust their schedules if they wish to.
 Unfortunately, scheduling the contractors is sometimes on short notice.

-We instruct our contactors to avoid contact with anyone who is paddling or fishing along the edges of the areas we are treating, but we also try to get ahead of them and ask those individuals to move so the contractors can do their work.
+We instruct our contactors to avoid contact with anyone who is paddling or fishing along the edges of the areas we are treating, but we also try to get ahead of those contractors and ask those individuals to move so the contractors can do their work.

-7) Dead vegetation is unsightly.
+Ms. Holling address the point that dead vegetation is unsightly.
+It can be.

-Yes, it can be.
 It can also be used to educate people on the hazards of invasive vegetation, which can make creeks, back waters, and shallow waters impassible.
 If left unchecked for too long, floating vegetation can cause navigation issues in the main river channels as well.

-8) Treatments done during peak water use season.
+Ms. Holling addressed the complaint that treatments are done during peak water use season.
 Herbicide treatments are most effective while the plants are actively growing, which is also peak water use season.
 That is unavoidable.

-9) Plan availability and comments.
+Ms. Holling discussed the plan availability and comments.
 Each year the draft plan is available for public comment for at least 30 days on DNR's website.
 Once the annual plan is finalized and approved, it is added to DNR's website as a final plan.

-10) Plan is vague in direction and goals and focused on herbicides.
+Ms. Holling addressed the concern that the plan is vague in direction and goals and focused on herbicides.
 The plan notes the vegetation that has been observed in each waterbody as well as options for controlling the vegetation.
 Since the growth patterns, species types and numbers vary by year based on environmental conditions, we try to allow for as many options as possible to control the vegetation without having to come back to the Council in the middle of the year to get approval to make adjustments which may be time sensitive.